What are American Depositary Receipts (ADR)?

 Investors who purchase the ADRs are paid dividends in US dollars.
-The foreign bank pays dividends in the native currency, and the dealer/broker distributes the dividends in US dollars after factoring in conversion costs and foreign taxes.
-It makes it easy for US investors to invest in the foreign company without worrying after conversion costs.
+The foreign bank pays dividends in the native currency, and the dealer/broker distributes the dividends in US dollars after factoring in currency conversion costs and foreign taxes.
+This makes it easy for US investors to invest in a foreign company without worrying about currency exchange rates.
 The US banks that deal with ADRs require the foreign companies to furnish them with their financial information, which investors use to determine the company’s financial health.

 Types of American Depositary Receipts